dhirajdhande19/Tutorly/README.md

-## 📚 Tutorly
+## 📚 Tutorly – Beta Version

-An all-in-one tutoring platform that connects students with tutors through a modern, responsive web interface.
+Tutorly is an all-in-one tutoring platform connecting students with tutors through a modern, responsive web interface.
-It features authentication, session management, dynamic rendering, and prepares for AI integration. 🧠✨
+It features secure authentication, session management, dynamic rendering, and is built with AI integration in mind. 🧠✨

 ---